davpersson/funNystrom-v2/README.md

 ---------------------------------------------------------------------
 ### Numerical experiments

 Run test.m inside the folder "codes" to run all experiments.
 Run plotter.m to reproduce all figures.
+Type plotter('error') to reproduce the figures.

 ---------------------------------------------------------------------
 ### Reference